anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 # Playing Rules

+## Authority and Rule Hierarchy
+Umpires have full authority to administer and enforce game rules on the field.
+In applying written rules, the controlling order is: (1) League Policy, (2) these Playing Rules, and (3) Incorporated Rules.
+If provisions conflict, the higher-priority source controls to the extent of the conflict.

 ## Incorporated Rules
 Except where specified in this document, games shall incorporate the Official Baseball Rules of Major League Baseball (the "Incorporated Rules").